JavaKoan/koan-annotations/README.md

 Koans are executed like unit tests within the in the IDE.
 A Koan implementation without a solution or an incorrect solution should fail - a JUnit red bar.
 After a student has meditated and provided the correct solution running the test should cause execution success - JUnit green bar.

-Teachers should provide both a solution file and problem file to the Koans they provide.
-Students can leverage the solution or problem by marking a method with @Enlighten or @Vex.
+Teachers should provide both a solution and problem files to the Koans they provide.
+Students can leverage the solutions or problems by marking a method with @Enlighten or @Vex.
 The framework will then amend the source code to either provide the solution or starting problem respectively.

 Simple Example: